 A customer or household member who is required to utilize life support equipment which operates only on electricity can request their account be designated accordingly by submitting a Life Support Equipment Application to Customer Service.
-If a customer account with an approved Life Support Equipment designation becomes past due, a load limiting device may be installed on the meter until payment of past due balances are made or until mutually satisfactory payment arrangements are made.
+If a customer account with an approved Life Support Equipment designation becomes past due, a load limiting device may be installed on the meter until payment of past due balances is made or until mutually satisfactory payment arrangements are made.
 The load limiting device will be set to allow only enough electric current to flow to operate the life support equipment as specified on the Life Support Equipment Application on file with the District.
-Each installation of a load limiting device and each subsequent removal is subject to applicable fees as outlined in the fee schedule .
+For customers residing at a location with a net meter, the load limiting device will be installed on the net meter, and the production meter will be removed for the duration of the load limiter installation to prevent tripping the device.
+This will temporarily disable the generation capability of the system.
+Each installation of a load limiting device and each subsequent removal is subject to applicable fees as outlined in the fee schedule.
 Installation of a load limiting device is contingent upon the compatibility of the District and customer equipment.